noogler-aditya/Ipl_match_prediction/README.md

 - **Match Prediction**: Predict the outcome of IPL matches based on historical data
 - **Team Analysis**: View detailed performance metrics for each team
-- **Dataset Overview**: Explore the IPL dataset with visualizations

 ## Data